 Many of us adore embroidery, especially hand-made pieces.
 It maybe because we can assess the labor because we learned the technique in school.
 Or because our personal style is Bohemian or Romantic Style.
-After reading this post, you know how to style pieces with this embellishment in an ageless way.
+After reading this post, you know how to create ageless style with embroidery.

 - Embroidery Is a Bohemian and Ethnic Classic

 - Embroidery Is More Than a Perennial Trend

 - Don’t Fall for Clothes with Brand Embroidery

 - What Type of Embroidery Should You Avoid over 40

 - Great Embroidered Clothes for Ageless Style